Our educational and research projects

 Target group : family and general practice doctors, nurses, diabetologists, nutritionists, educators.
 Primary goal of the conference is to improve the diabetes diagnose, prevention and management on primary healthcare level through healthcare stakeholders basic science education and skills implementation.
-Project is in pipeline for autumn 2019/spring 2020.
+Project is in pipeline for 2021.

 Diabetes Management in Primary Care (DMPC)

 High level of clinical inertia in insulin initiation in type 2 diabetes across Central and South-Eastern Europe: insights from SITIP study